 We returned to the Chateau just in time for our dinner reservations.
 I slipped into a pair of Antonio Melani Ferrah sandals to look a bit more appropriate during dinner.

 The Chateau has a new chef named Jon Papa.
-He has traveled the world perfecting his craft, and it was evident in every delectable course from the ever changing menu.
+He has traveled the world perfecting his craft, and it was evident in every delectable course from the ever-changing menu.

 Visiting with these women was such a treat!
-Annette Tarpley is the dark haired lady in the center.
+Annette Tarpley is the dark-haired lady in the center.
 She is a Family Nurse Practitioner and a jewelry designer for fun.
 She so generously gave me this stunning bracelet as a memento of our delightful encounter.

-We are on a mission to experience every interesting thing there is to do within a two hundred mile radius of our homes.
+We are on a mission to experience every exciting thing there is to do within a two hundred mile radius of our homes.
 Later this week, I will share more photos from our peaceful weekend away.